tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 **Compute the approximate solution with your value of $N$**.
 Measure the time taken and the error, and **briefly (1-2 sentences) comment on how these compare to your predictions**.
 Your error may turn out to be higher than $10^{-8}$ for your value of $N$: if so, you can still get full marks for commenting on why your prediction was not correct.
+Depending on your implementation and your prediction, a valid conclusion in the section could be "My value of $N$ is too large for it to be feasible to complete this computation in a reasonable amount of time / without running out of memory".

 ### Part 2: Solving the heat equation with GPU acceleration